aosabook/500lines/image-filters/image-filters.markdown

 `ImageState` holds the current "state" of the image — the image itself, and the settings and filters that will be applied.
 We'll omit the full implementation of `ImageState` here, but we'll show how it can be tested.
-You can visit the source repository for this project to see the full implementation details.
+You can visit the source repository for this project to see the full details.

 ```java
 package com.catehuston.imagefilter.model;